dsriseah/cursys/CONTEXT.md

-# Cursys - Project Context
+# CURSYS - Project Context

 ## Overview
-Cursys is a Node.js TypeScript application with HTTP server and WebSocket support, built with Parcel bundler.
+CURSYS is a Node.js TypeScript application with HTTP server and WebSocket support, built with Parcel bundler.
 It's designed to be both a standalone application and installable as a library.

 ## Architecture
 - **Full-stack TypeScript**: Shared types between client and server